The cf CLI command

 Your app can access every service that it uses, because an instance of the service runs in, or is shared with, the app’s space.

-To push an app with default settings, do the following:
+To push an app with default settings:

 cf push APP-NAME